Guide

 The Bottom Line

 The Forney 60052 earns its keep in any toolbox.
-It’s the grinding stone you grab when the bench grinder’s too much and the rotary tool’s not enough.
+It’s the grinding wheel you grab when the bench grinder’s too much and the rotary tool’s not enough.
 High-grade 60-grit aluminum oxide construction means it’ll outlast the cheap import stones that load up after five minutes of real work.

 Frequently Asked Questions

-Can this stone handle stainless steel?
+Can this wheel handle stainless steel?

-How long will this grinding stone last?
+How long will this grinding wheel last?

 Aluminum oxide is high-grade and offers good durability.
 In typical shop use — deburring, light grinding, surface prep — expect months of service.
 Heavy continuous grinding will wear it faster.